-If you are a Malayalee reading this post, I'd be curious to know if this chart below is familiar to you.
+If you are a Malayalee reading this post, I’d be curious to know if this chart below is familiar to you.
 Especially if you learned English in a Malayalam medium school, were the transliterations of the letters the same or different?
-If it is possible to share different transliterations through Malayalam script or images, please try to insert them in the comments below or send them to my e-mail ID at authenticjourneys at gmail dot com.
+If it is possible to share different transliterations through Malayalam script or images, please try to insert them in the comments below or send them to me here.

 Thank you for your help.
 Your help will help me to help others better!

 |Click on the photo to see a bigger size.|

 Clear Speech Exercises and Tutorials